rehmanali1994/rehmanali1994.github.io/_projects/FWI-multiparametric-elastic.md

 ### [Quantitative Reconstruction in the Breast](https://rehmanali1994.github.io/projects/breast-cancer-screening/)

 The ability to reconstruct multiple acoustic properties is particularly relevant to [breast imaging](https://rehmanali1994.github.io/projects/breast-cancer-screening/).
 Conventional B-mode ultrasound primarily depicts spatial variations in scattering, while transmission ultrasound provides quantitative information about the acoustic properties along propagation paths.
 In the breast, multiparametric FWI can recover both sound speed and attenuation while preserving the spatial localization of lesions and other structures.
-The key limitation, however, is that an acoustic model still treats the tissue as a fluid and therefore does not explicitly model shear-wave propagation or the full mechanical response of tissue.
+The key limitation, however, is that an acoustic model still treats the tissue as a fluid and therefore does not model shear-wave propagation or the full mechanical response of tissue.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">